openschc/openschc/src/00NOTE.md

     Data: 00101001 11mmmmmm mmmmmmmm mmmmmmmm mmmmmmmm mm.....s
           rrrddwwf ff|<------------  MIC -------------->|34567

-    "p": a pdding bit, which must be ignored during the MIC conputation.
-    "m": represents a content of MIC.
-    "s": a significant bit of padding, which must be included for the MIC calculation.
-    "r": rule ID field.
-    "d": dtag field.
-    "w": W field.
-    "f": FCN field.

 To calculate the MIC is required to align the byte boundary, the input data of the MIC calculation is gonna be:

           012345678 012345678 012345678 01234567
     Data: ......... ......... ......... .....saa
           012345670 123456701 234567012 34567

-    "a": another significant bit of padding to align the byte boundary for the MIC calculation.  the value is zero.

 No problem.